Summary

 Engage

 Use the attached Lesson Slides to guide the lesson.
-Begin with slide 3.
-Briefly, read aloud the essential questions: How do charitable organizations benefit the community?
+Begin with slide 3 and read aloud the essential questions: How do charitable organizations benefit the community?
 Do you have a responsibility to be charitable?
 Move to slide 4 and read aloud the lesson objectives.

 Display slide 5 or list the following five organizations on a projector or whiteboard space:

-Without discussing anything about these organizations, ask the students to discuss (as a class) what these organizations have in common.
+Without discussing anything about these organizations, ask the students to discuss as a class what they think these organizations might have in common.

 Explore